Getting a Home Loan in Australia if you're living overs...

-One is not necessarily better than the other, but many investors opt for diminishing value as they can claim higher amounts earlier on, which could prove beneficial should one sell a few years after building or buying.
+Many investors opt for diminishing value as they can claim higher amounts earlier on, which is helpful if they decide to sell a few years after building or buying.

 The only age-limited part of depreciation is ‘capital works’, which is how much it cost to build the property.
 If your property was built after 15 September 1987, you’re able to claim 2.5% depreciation each year until it is 40 years old.
 You can claim tax breaks on depreciating assets i.e. fixtures and fittings no matter how old the property is, however.